Alert | State of Local Emergency in Effect

 Although the Expo is free and open to everyone, we request teachers register to ensure space in workshops and for security purposes.

-The deadline for in-person registration is May 29, 2023.
+The deadline for in-person registration is May 27, 2024.
 You can register for virtual events right up until the start of each session.

 In-person

-Arusha Centre Climate Program
+The Arusha Centre

 Explore the wonderful world of energy!
-Students generate electricity on stationary bikes to experience the effort needed to power varied lights, sound systems, and appliances.
+Students will generate electricity on stationary bikes to experience the effort needed to power varied lights, sound systems, and appliances.
 This experiential learning opportunity allows students to learn about renewable sources of electricity in Alberta, and to appreciate that energy is precious and must be conserved.
 This workshop also uses music to connect participants with curriculum concepts of energy transformations, active transportation, renewables, climate change, energy efficiency, and other STEM topics.
 These sessions allow students to get some exercise while better understanding how energy is produced, the importance of conserving energy and innovating energy systems, and real life solutions to current energy and climate concerns.

 Calgary District Heating Inc.

-Tour of District Energy Centre
+Tour the District Energy Centre!

 Students attending a tour will have the opportunity to learn about how thermal energy, in the form of hot water, moves through downtown Calgary, what is being done to become more efficient and lower the carbon footprint of the community, and what technologies are used today and into the future to be more environmentally responsible when heating and powering our homes and businesses.
 District energy demonstrates an energy transition away from fossil fuels and the utilization of Solar PV, sewer heat recovery, and hydrogen to lower the carbon footprint of our communities for generations to come.